katydu/CodeTraining-Intern/README.md

 ## About Library system

 It has the basic functions likes **CRUD**, user can insert/delete/upload/search the books.
 Also this system provides the **lending record** on all the books.
 User can easily know who had borrowed this book before.
 The last one is the **book detail**.
 In detail user can quickly get the information about this book.
+All functions have basic **validations**.
+For example: wrong content, wrong date format, etc.

 ## Lecture 2 SQL

-### 內容 Content
+#### What I learned

-Using Microsoft SQL Server learning T-SQL
+1. Learning T-SQL by using Microsoft SQL Server

 |       File       |                         Content                          |
 | :--------------: | :------------------------------------------------------: |